quarkus-qe/quarkus-test-suite/README.md

 3. from a blocking endpoint
 4. from a reactive endpoint

+### `cache/infinispan`
+Verifies the `quarkus-infinispan-cache` extension using `@CacheResult`, `@CacheInvalidate`, `@CacheInvalidateAll` and `@CacheKey`.
+It covers different usages:
+1. from an application scoped service
+2. from a request scoped service
+3. from a blocking endpoint
+4. from a reactive endpoint

+Also test POJOs as cache value and cache expiration.

 ### `cache/redis`

 Verifies the `quarkus-redis-cache` extension using `@CacheResult`, `@CacheInvalidate`, `@CacheInvalidateAll` and `@CacheKey`.